-- Continue to explore opportunities to create a new Civic Quarter on the site of The Burys, incorporating the delivery of commercial space tailored to target sectors and/or their supply chain. - Work with Surrey County Council to identify funding and bring forward a new cycling greenway that connects eastern and western areas of the town. - Renovate and repurpose 69 High Street to provide new high quality retail space and sustainable residential units on the high street. - Continue to work with the Business Improvement District (BID) Board to bring forward their business plan for the area.
+- Continue to explore opportunities to regenerate the site of The Burys, incorporating the delivery of commercial space tailored to target sectors and/or their supply chain. - Work with Surrey County Council to identify funding and bring forward a new cycling greenway that connects eastern and western areas of the town. - Renovate and repurpose 69 High Street to provide new high quality retail space and sustainable residential units on the high street. - Continue to work with the Business Improvement District (BID) Board to bring forward their business plan for the area.